-- Do not change or destroy clothing-if you feel you must change your clothes, place each item of clothing removed in a separate paper bag; - Do not clean or straighten up your house or any other area, if it was the scene of the assault-do not touch areas that the rapist may have touched; - Do not destroy or discard sheets and towels you may have used; - Seek medical attention by going to a hospital emergency room for evidence collection, medical care, and information on screening for sexually transmitted infections and/or pregnancy; and - Call a rape treatment center hotline-counselors are available 24 hours a day to provide rape crisis counseling and information regarding your options.
+Do not change or destroy clothing-if you feel you must change your clothes, place each item of clothing removed in a separate paper bag; Do not clean or straighten up your house or any other area, if it was the scene of the assault-do other area, if it was the scene of the assault-do not touch areas that the rapist may have touched; Do not destroy or discard sheets and towels you may have used;

+Seek medical attention by going to a hospital emergency room for evidence collection, medical care, and information on screening for sexually transmitted infections and/or pregnancy; and Call a rape treatment center hotline-counselors are available 24 hours a day to provide rape crisis counseling and information regarding your options.

 Your campus police department is here to assist you.

-When you need help call

-9-1-1 or 3-3700.
+When you need help call 9-1-1 or 3-3700.